arkag/hammerspoon-config/README.md

 * URL Shortening isn't working due to the service I'm using isn't handling the shortening properly
 * `Cmd-J Z` doesn't actually switch to Chrome/Firefox and switch to the first tab, this is an issue I'm working on, it might be an issue with Hammerspoon
+* Auto commits aren't actually 100% certain.
+The notification method I'm using relies on `exitCode` from `hs.task` and for some reason it's not actually setting `exitCode`.
+It's always `nil`.
 * Anything you guys find.